oppia/oppia-web-developer-docs/SWESkills-2018.md

 **Suggested milestones**
 _Note: The ENABLE_NEW_STRUCTURES flag in constants.js has to be set to true to access the the mentioned pages._
 1. [Small] Modify get() in EditableSkillDataHandler in skill_editor.py to return all linked questions (querying the already existing function in question_services) as well.
-2. [Small] Add a tab to skill editor (similar to current editor tab) which is blank for now, called ‘Questions’.
+2. [Small] Add a 'Questions' tab to the skill editor (similar to current editor tab) which is blank for now.
-3. [Medium] Modify SkillEditorStateService to store these questions also (refer to TopicEditorStateService for examples) and render these questions as a table in the newly created tab.
+3. [Medium] Modify SkillEditorStateService to also store these questions (refer to TopicEditorStateService for examples) and render them as a table in the newly-created tab.

 ***
 ### Project 5: Introduce Issues Tab

-**Aim**:  Introduce Issues Tab to the exploration editor.
+**Aim**: Add a new Issues Tab to the exploration editor page.
 The Issues Tab will use the stats we gather from students to create "issues" a creator can resolve to improve their exploration.
-For this project, we will begin by showing "Feedback" (things a learner had to say about an exploration) as issues.
-These already exist, so this will be a job of re-displaying the data as a new format.
+For this project, we will begin by showing "Feedback" (things a learner had to say about an exploration) as issues that lesson creators can address.
+These already exist, so the main part of this project will involve re-displaying the data in a new format.

 **Team**: Lesson Improvement (mentor: **@brianrodri**)